 - As a joint CEO / CMO she was listed in Richtopia’s ‘Top 100 Most Influential Marketing Officers in the World’.

-- She is globally renowned for digital business & strategy, having developed commercial marketing, business, information, and digital strategies for over 20-years, delivering strategic advice and training to leaders and teams at government ministries and organisations, blue-chip companies, and SMEs around the globe.
+- She is known internationally for strategy & digital business, having developed commercial marketing, business, information, and digital strategies for over 20-years, delivering strategic advice and training to leaders and teams at government ministries and organisations, blue-chip companies, and SMEs around the globe.

 - With several years’ organisational policy-making experience and expertise, she has appeared as an expert on Channel 4 News and live radio.

 - Deborah contributes a wide range of industry experience and skills and is the President & Founder of the Digital Skills Authority and an Executive Producer in Film & TV.